A list of 19th century Assassin characters in Assassin's Creed: Syndicate.

 - Thicker Than Water: By the final sequence, the twins nearly swear off working together as partners anymore, but it takes both their teamwork, and the intervention of Henry, to be able to kill Starrick without the Shroud protecting him.
 The victory allows the twins to finally reconcile their differences.

 - Twin Banter: So, so much.
 They bicker and trade witty quips, playing off each other's personalities and knowing just what to say to push the other's buttons.
+Their banter gradually becomes less amicable and more bitter as the game progresses, after Evie has cleaned up one too many of Jacob's messes.

 - Wild Card: Both Jacob and Evie defy the direct orders of the Assassin Council and come to London.
 Between them, Jacob is far more reckless and flexible than Evie but Evie is just as rebellious.